paulohenriquevn/aws-solutions-architect/README.md

 ### Question #228

-**Texto original:**
-A company has an API that receives real-time data from a fleet of monitoring devices.
-The API stores this data in an Amazon RDS DB instance for later analysis.
-The amount of data that the monitoring devices send to the API fluctuates.
-During periods of heavy traffic, the API often returns timeout errors.
-After an inspection of the logs, the company determines that the database is not capable of processing the volume of write traffic that comes from the API.
-A solutions architect must minimize the number of connections to the database and must ensure that data is not lost during periods of heavy traffic.
-Which solution will meet these requirements?
-A. Increase the size of the DB instance to an instance type that has more available memory.
-B. Modify the DB instance to be a Multi-AZ DB instance.
-Configure the application to write to all active RDS DB instances.
-C. Modify the API to write incoming data to an Amazon Simple Queue Service (Amazon SQS) queue.
-Use an AWS Lambda function that Amazon SQS invokes to write data from the queue to the database.
-D. Modify the API to write incoming data to an Amazon Simple Notification Service (Amazon SNS) topic.
-Use an AWS Lambda function that Amazon SNS invokes to write data from the topic to the database.

-**Tradução:**
 Uma empresa possui uma API que recebe dados em tempo real de uma frota de dispositivos de monitoramento.
 A API armazena esses dados em uma instância Amazon RDS para análise posterior.
 A quantidade de dados que os dispositivos de monitoramento enviam para a API é flutuante.
 Durante períodos de tráfego intenso, a API frequentemente retorna erros de timeout.
 Após uma inspeção dos logs, a empresa determinou que o banco de dados não é capaz de processar o volume de tráfego de gravação vindo da API.
 Um arquiteto de soluções deve minimizar o número de conexões ao banco de dados e garantir que os dados não sejam perdidos durante períodos de tráfego intenso.
 Qual solução atenderá a esses requisitos?